mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 | N.B.   | _nota bene_      | note well               |
 | P.S.   | _post scriptum_  | postscript              |

 > **Note:** Always consider whether it's truly beneficial to use a Latin abbreviation.
-> Some of these are used so rarely that many readers will either confuse or fail to understand their meanings.
+Some of these are used so rarely that many readers will either confuse or fail to understand their meanings.
 >
-> Also, be sure that _you_ use them correctly, if you choose to do so.
-> For example, be careful not to confuse "e.g." with "i.e.", which is a common error.
+> Also, be sure that _you_ use them correctly if you choose to do so.
+For example, be careful not to confuse "e.g." with "i.e.", which is a common error.

 #### Plurals of abbreviations and acronyms